tedirghazali/alga-css/README.md

 yarn add alga-css@next
 ```

-If you use tool that support PostCSS out of the box like Vite for instance, you just need to create a new config file which is `postcss.config.js` and add the code below to that file.
+If you use tool that support PostCSS out of the box like Vite for instance, you just need to create a new config file which is `postcss.config.cjs` and add the code below to that file.

 ```js
 const algacss = require('alga-css')